Dartmouth College announces plan to fight sexual misconduct

 CONCORD, N.H.
-(AP) — In the wake of a sexual misconduct scandal involving professors, Dartmouth College announced plans Thursday for an outside review of all academic departments, a revisal of its sexual misconduct policy and other measures aimed at creating an environment free from “the abuse of power.”
+(AP) — In the wake of a sexual misconduct scandal involving professors, Dartmouth College announced plans Thursday for an outside review of all academic departments, a revisal of its sexual misconduct policy and other measures meant to create an environment free from “the abuse of power.”

 President Philip Hanlon said the college plans to create a single sexual misconduct policy for faculty, student and staff and include “appropriate processes for adjudicating potential violations of this policy.”